Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)

 How the treaty is monitored

-There are six stages in the treaty cycle.
-Civil society organisations can engage throughout this process.
-The UN has information on how to participate on its website.
+Civil society organisations and other stakeholders can engage throughout the treaty monitoring cycle.
+The UN has provided information on how to participate.

 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) treaty cycle